pryv/example-app-android/README.md

     };
 ```

-Then, set up the notifications providing your Handler:
+Then, set up the notifications by providing your Handler:
 ```java
 AndroidConnection.sharedInstance().setNotifications(notificationHandler);
 ```